TIMELINE-Key moments in Brazil's Petrobras corruption probe

 April 22

-Paulo Roberto Costa is sentenced to seven years and six months in prison, but will only serve one year of house arrest due to his collaboration and time already spent in detention.
+Paulo Roberto Costa is sentenced to 7 years and 6 months in prison, but will only serve one year of house arrest due to his collaboration and time already spent in detention.
 A total of eight people are convicted in the probe’s first sentences.

 April 28